One Industry Logo

-The CLC went further and listed a number of requirements necessary to qualify for the CSCS logo which include:
+The CLC listed a number of requirements necessary for a card scheme to qualify for the CSCS logo, which include:

-- setting a minimum standard for skilled occupations at NVQ Level 2
+- Setting a minimum standard for skilled occupations at NVQ/SVQ Level 2

-The objective of this action is to provide clients, employers and contractors with a consistent means of recognising that an individual has achieved the agreed standard of qualification and skill in the occupation they are working in and to give the industry confidence in that brand.
+The objective of the One Industry Logo action is to provide clients, employers and contractors with a consistent means of recognising that an individual has achieved the agreed standard of qualification and skill in the occupation they are working in and to give the industry confidence in that brand.